shuber/curl/README.markdown

 ### Setting Custom CURL request options

-You can set many different options for CURL requests (see the [curl_setopt documentation](http://php.net/curl_setopt) for a list of them) like so
+You can set/override many different options for CURL requests (see the [curl_setopt documentation](http://php.net/curl_setopt) for a list of them) like so

 	# any of these will work
 	$curl->options['AUTOREFERER'] = true;